Linking IT Outsourcing with Business Strategy

 The list of reasons for companies to consider outsourcing technology projects often comes down to what they lack internally.
 Things like insufficient expertise, staff, or time are barriers to developing critical software that will solve problems or unleash growth opportunities.

 The concept of strategic outsourcing involves using external resources in such a way that the technologies and knowledge deliver the greatest benefit to improve the efficiency of the company and its competitiveness.

 Selecting an IT outsourcing partner involves many considerations, but among the most critical is ensuring there’s a seamless fit with the company’s overall business strategy.

 The Client’s Business is Key

-On the other hand, TDK Technologies is an IT consulting firm which solves business problems by delivering customized IT solutions to its clients.
-Without getting hung up on the semantics of “client” or “customer” we can agree with the underlying premise of David Wright’s argument.
+TDK Technologies is an IT consulting firm which solves business problems by delivering customized IT solutions to its clients.
+TDK places particular emphasis on developing a deep understanding of each client’s specific needs, goals, and circumstances.

 Meeting Specific Needs That Integrate Easily

 It is true that IT firms selling a software product, a modifiable software template, or even a software development process tend to treat their clients more like a ‘customer’ than a ‘partner’.

 David Kocs explains the difference between TDK and these firms: “We will not have a killer app that we need to sell you.
 We don't have a software template that addresses most of the functionality you need and then develop the rest.
 We design applications that meet all your specific business needs and are easily integrated with other systems you may have in place.”

 These other firms are often willing to provide their ‘customers’ with subpar solutions to ‘save money’.